sharetribe/flex-docs/src/docs/background/05-features/index.md

   certain numeric value in their public data.
 For example, you might want to build a slider filter for the skill level of the user, ranging from 0 to 10.
+- **Sorting.** Listing sorting order can be customized per query.
+Sorting is supported by one or more of: listing price, listing creation time, or any numeric attribute in the listing's public data or metadata.

 ## Transactions